Tag: school

 But truth be told, our real strength lay in an outstanding flyhalf called De Wet Ras; and in great teamwork, determined tackling and a fierce desire to do well by ‘Sir’ – as we called Bruce Humphries, our tennis-playing coach.

 We were coached by a bespectacled tennis champ called Bruce who inspired us to give our all.
 His sidekick Ben backed him up and supported us – a kind soul was Ben Marais.
 We beat all-comers and moved on to play against bigger teams.
 We drew one game against Bethlehem Voortrekker 0-0, our ‘winning’ De Wet Ras drop kick sailing high directly above the right upright, so the ref did not award it.
-We beat them 8-3 in a re-match.
+We beat them 8-3 or 8-5 in a re-match.

 We were the Harrismith under thirteen team of 1967, playing in bright orange, looking for all the world like mangoes complete with little green leaves on top and some black spots below!